Connecting iOS Devices

 The connections between Qt Creator and an iOS device are protected by using a certificate that you receive from Apple when you enroll in the Apple Developer Program.
 The certificate is copied to the device when you configure the device.

-The first time you connect the device to the Mac, you are asked to enable developer mode on the device.
+The first time you connect the device to your local machine, you are asked to enable developer mode on the device.
 The next time you connect the device, Qt Creator detects it automatically.
 To disable automatic connections to a device that you do not use for development, select Preferences > iOS, and deselect the Ask about devices not in developer mode check box.

 Note: The process of configuring devices and the UI varies slightly depending on the Xcode version that you use.
 We recommend that you use the latest available Xcode version.